GlennWSo/resume/ssg/content/4fun/rust-embedded.md

 duration = 2022-10-01
 +++

-I made simple data acquisition firmware using rust for stm32 and nrf52 development boards.
+Made some simple data acquisition firmware using rust for stm32 and nrf52 development boards.
-As a compliment I also made a desktop app to plot values from the devices.
+As a compliment he also made a desktop app to plot values from the devices.